 Recycling is another critical aspect

 As well as production, the correct recycling of packaging made from bioplastics is another important issue.
 If the packaging is biodegradable, it is certified and labelled according to the appropriate standard.
 In practice, however, it takes significantly longer for it to degrade at organic waste processing plants than under laboratory conditions.
 Moreover, the degradation products which occur during the composting or fermentation of BM provide scarcely any beneficial nutrients for the soil.
 Furthermore, to the layperson, bioplastics are barely distinguishable from conventional plastic products.
-It is therefore vital to ensure that consumers and recycling companies are able to clearly distinguish the products and can recycle them correctly.
+It is therefore vital to ensure that consumers and green waste recovery companies are able to clearly identify the products and can recycle them correctly.
 The consensus document of the BM round table on the labelling of biodegradability must be observed at all times.
 Otherwise, biodegradable packaging must also be disposed of as household refuse, undoing all its benefits.

 Polymers produced from sugarcane for the manufacture of substances such as PET are, by contrast, chemically identical to plastics produced from crude oil and can be recycled in the same way (e.g. sugarcane-based PET drinks bottles).